 Sometimes, poor storage conditions of the ingredient can make it rancid & ineffective.
 This is probably because your product was not stored in its ideal condition & has gone bad already.
 Where to store it then?

 Tretinoin loves cool, dark places.
 Places away from Sunlight, to extend & maintain its shelf life.
 Hence, your bathroom cabinets work great.

 Niacinamide, Hyaluronic acid, Azelaic acid

-Yes, Tretinoin has a shelf life and it does expire beyond the given expiration date.
-But if properly stored in a cool dark place e.g., your bathroom cabinets and if your Tretinoin is in the best form, which is the tube form, you don’t need to worry about its integrity.
-You can use the opened tube for the next 6-8 months post-expiry date.
-The only catch is it might lose its effectiveness with time compared to a fresh tube but it won’t be harmful to the skin for sure.
+Yes, Tretinoin has a shelf life and it does expire beyond the given expiration date which is around 2 years.
+But if stored properly in a cool dark place e.g., your bathroom cabinets, and if your Tretinoin is in the best form, which is the tube form, you don’t need to worry about its integrity.
+You can use expired tretinoin for the next 6 months post-expiry date.
+The only catch is, it might lose its effectiveness with time compared to a fresh tube but in most cases, it won’t be harmful to the skin.

 Love ~ Beauty Stroll